fazexplorer182/DA-lab-works/DA lab exam task/readme.md

-Here we have a dataset thatcontains placementdata of students in a XYZ campus.
-It includes the educational informationof each student, information about whether the student got placed or not,and the salary offered to the student.
+Here we have a dataset that contains placement data of students in a XYZ campus.
+It includes the educational information of each student, information about whether the student got placed or not,and the salary offered to the student.

 The dataset is taken from kaggle : https://www.kaggle.com/benroshan/factors-affecting-campus-placement.